richchapler/AzureSolutionsDocumentation/docs/wip/PrepareEnvironment_forJavaFunctionApp.md

 19. Rebuilding: If you make any changes to your function code, you need to rebuild your project using mvn clean package before running your function again.

 20. Azure Functions Core Tools: Ensure that you have the correct version of Azure Functions Core Tools installed.
 You can check this by running func --version in your command line.
 For Java functions, you should have version 3.x or later.

+## Notes

+update all Maven dependencies to their latest versions using the versions plugin.
+Here's how you can do it:
+Open a terminal and navigate to your project directory: C:\Users\rchapler\IdeaProjects\azure-function-examples Run the following command:

+mvn versions:use-latest-versions -DallowSnapshots=true

+This command will update all your dependencies to their latest versions, including snapshot versions.

+After running these commands, check your pom.xml file.
+The versions of your dependencies should be updated to their latest versions.